 Later when Jaipur had a permanent circuit bench of the Rajasthan High Court, he was shifted to Jaipur.
 There too, he cycled to work.
 He writes “I continued to cycle to court as I had done in Jodhpur, though I had to face more traffic in Jaipur.”

 His briefs were carried to Court separately on these occasions.

 In Recent Years

 Justice Sachar’s book is filled with such anecdotes from his life.
-It teaches one about standing up for the right things and dealing with situations tactfully.
+It teaches one to stand up for the right things and deal with situations tactfully.
 One should read it to get a ringside view of how law stands at the centre of the web of politics, society and public life.
 Check it out here.